wazuh/wazuh-documentation/source/azure/activity-services/services/log-analytics.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
   :description: Azure Log Analytics is a service that monitors Azure infrastructures offering query capabilities.
-Learn more about it in this section of our documentation.
+Learn how to use Log Analytics with Wazuh in this section.

 .. _azure_log_analytics: